{{ result.summaryTitle }}

 Timing coverage

-The share of distributed work with recent timing data that can guide a balanced split.
+The share of distributed work with useful recent duration data for timing-aware splitting.

 Setup tax